Vidaamuyarchi: Box office

 Despite having high expectations among fans and general audiences, Vidaamuyarchi recorded the lowest opening day gross for an Ajith-starrer since the COVID-19 pandemic, according to The Times of India, which reported that the film opened to ₹22 crore worldwide on its first day.
-However, The Indian Express reported that it grossed over ₹61 crore, while Pinkvilla cited a first-day gross of ₹47 crore, and a 4-day worldwide gross collection of ₹108.75 crore.
+The Indian Express reported that it grossed over ₹61 crore worldwide in the first two days.
 Vidaamuyarchi wrapped its global theatrical run at ₹135.65–138 crore gross.

 Controversies

 In April 2024, Ajith's manager Suresh Chandra released a video from the Azerbaijan schedule in November 2023, where Ajith and Arav faced a major accident, when a car driven by the former lost control as he intended to make a side stop.
 While Suresh insisted on the video being released months later, was to dismiss rumours of the film being shelved, it was met with backlash from fans who felt it was an attempt to seek sympathy.

-A few days after the teaser's release, Paramount Pictures reportedly filed a notice against the film's makers, alleging that the film shared similarities with Breakdown and sought damages of ₹150 crore for intellectual property infringement.
+A few days after the teaser's release, Paramount Pictures reportedly filed a notice against the film's makers, alleging that the film shared similarities with their 1997 release Breakdown and sought damages of ₹150 crore for intellectual property infringement.
 However, Chitra Lakshmanan, who was in contact with the makers of Vidaamuyarchi, claimed they had brought the remake rights three months prior upon noticing the similarities between both films.

 The film's postponement from January 2025 was met with criticism from fans of Ajith towards the production house as Good Bad Ugly was already pushed back from its January release window to accommodate Vidaamuyarchi, and this film's postponement left no Ajith release in January.
 Suresh Kamatchi, co-producer of the Pongal release Vanangaan, also criticised the producers for their sudden, uninformed decision as he felt it affected Pongal, an ideally lucrative box office season, making it less competitive and potentially minimising audience expectations.